Mandarin Immersion Education: Our Family's Experience

 Was it possible that our family’s experiment with Mandarin immersion was actually working?

 Today our daughter is in 6th grade.
 She speaks, reads, and writes Mandarin—and she loves her school.
 (Mostly what she loves about school is seeing her friends and hula-hooping during recess, but she says the academic part is good, too.)
 When I ask her now whether she thinks it was a good idea for us to send her to an immersion school she unhesitatingly says yes.
 She likes seeing the reaction people have when she tells them she speaks Chinese.
 She laughs, “They always ask me to say something in Chinese, but I never know what to say because I know a kabillion words!”
 She likes knowing another language, and she thinks it’s cool that she could go to China and communicate with the people there.

 Speaking of going to China, our family traveled there for the first time just a few months ago.
-From camping on the Great Wall to admiring giant pandas at a Chengdu sanctuary; from hiking the terraced rice paddies in Longsheng to pole-rafting down a jade green river in Yangshuo; from eating Tibetan food by the deep blue lakes of Jiuzhaigou to ascending to the 100th-floor observation deck of the Shanghai Financial Center—we loved it all.
-But the highlight of our trip?
+We camped on the Great Wall and admired the giant pandas at a Chengdu sanctuary.
+We hiked the terraced rice paddies in Longsheng and rafted down a jade green river in Yangshuo.
+We ate Tibetan food by the deep blue lakes of Jiuzhaigou, and we zoomed up to the 100th-floor observation deck of the Shanghai Financial Center.
+We loved every single moment of our trip.
+But the highlight?
 Without a doubt it was seeing our daughter communicate with local Chinese people.
-Seeing that she could understand, and be understood, by the locals seemed nothing short of miraculous.
+That she could understand—and be understood—by the locals seemed nothing short of miraculous.